adanog/MSSR/README.md

 The plugin requires ImageJ 1.48 or higher (tested for 1.48 to 1.53) ImageJ version number can be found under: Help -> About ImageJ...

+R functions were developped using¡
+Python functions were developped using
 Matlab functions were developped using 64bits Matlab R2021b

 -------------------